SlickAmogus/nxdk/README.md

    ```
    llvm-objcopy --strip-debug *.obj
    ```
-4. Place the extracted .obj files in `xbox_compat/dsound_objs/` in the jfduke3d-xbox tree
+4. Place the extracted .obj files in `xbox_compat/dsound_objs/` in the root of your project
 5. Place the RXDK headers (`dsound.h`, `dsfxparm.h`, `pshpack1.h`, `poppack.h`) in `xbox_compat/rxdk_include/`

 **Required .obj files** (22 objects from dsound.lib):